-- I. A student is any person who attends or has attended the College regardless of curriculum modality. - II.
-Education records are any records (in handwriting, print, tapes, film, computer or other medium) maintained by the College or an agent of the College which are directly related to a student except: - A. A personal record kept by a faculty or staff member if it is kept in the sole possession of the maker of the record, is not accessible or revealed to any other person except a temporary substitute for the maker of the record, and is not used for purposes other than a memory or reference tool. - B. Records created and maintained by the College's Law Enforcement Unit for law enforcement purposes. - C. An employment record of an individual whose employment is not contingent on the fact that he or she is a student. - D. Alumni records which contain information about a student after he or she is no longer in attendance at the College and which do not relate to the person as a student. - III.
-The student records maintained by the College are classified as follows: - A. Official Academic Records are maintained in the Office of Enrollment Services.
-These records consist of, but are not limited to the following documents: - Admissions and/or Readmit Applications. - High School Transcripts (if applicable) and College Transcripts (if applicable). - Change of Curriculum Forms and Change of Name and Address Forms.
-The Change of Grade process is administered by the Associate Dean of Enrollment Management. - Transfer Credit Evaluations (if applicable); and - General Admissions and Registrar Services Correspondence. - B. Placement Test Scores are maintained in the Community Engagement and Testing Department. - C. Disciplinary Records are maintained under the authority of the Vice President, Advancement.
-They include information about the investigation, adjudication, and imposition of sanctions by the College against a student for breach of the College's code of student conduct or other written policies. - D. Financial Records are maintained by the Business Office.
-Financial aid application records, including tax forms, are maintained by the Financial Aid Office. - E. Employment Records of students receiving financial aid consist of work study authorizations and are maintained by the Financial Aid Office.
-Non-work-study employment records of students are maintained by the Office of Talent Acquisition, Development and Accountability. - F. Medical Records are maintained by the Office of Student Accessibility Services for students who have disclosed a disability and have provided the College with appropriate documentation.
+- 1. A student is any person who attends or has attended the College regardless of curriculum modality. - B. Education records are any records (in handwriting, print, tapes, film, computer or other medium) maintained by the College or an agent of the College which are directly related to a student except: - I. A personal record kept by a faculty or staff member, if it is kept in the sole possession of the maker of the record, is not accessible or revealed to any other person except a temporary substitute for the maker of the record and is not used for purposes other than a memory or reference tool. - II.
+Records created and maintained by the College's Law Enforcement Unit for law enforcement purposes.

+- III.
+An employment record of an individual whose employment is not contingent on the fact that he or she is a student. - IV.
+Alumni records which contain information about a student after he or she is no longer in attendance at the College, and which do not relate to the person as a student. - 2.
+The student records maintained by the College are classified as follows: - A. Official Academic Records are maintained in the Office of Enrollment Management.
+These records consist of, but are not limited to the following documents: - Admissions and/or Readmit Applications. - High School Transcripts (if applicable), College Transcripts (if applicable), Placement Test Scores (if applicable). - Change of Curriculum Forms, Change of Name and Address Forms, Change of Grade Forms. - Transfer Credit Evaluations (if applicable); and - General Admissions and Registrar Services Correspondence. - B. Disciplinary Records are maintained under the authority of the Vice President of Advancement.
+They include information about the investigation, adjudication, and imposition of sanctions by the College against a student for breach of the College's code of student conduct or other written policies. - C. Financial Records are maintained by the Business Office.
+Financial aid application records, including tax forms, are maintained by the Financial Aid Office. - D. Employment Records of students receiving financial aid consist of work-study authorizations and are maintained by the Financial Aid Office.
+Non-work-study employment records of students are maintained by the Office of Talent Acquisition, Development and Accountability. - E. Medical Records are maintained by the Office of Student Success Services for students who have disclosed a disability and have provided the College with appropriate documentation.
 This documentation may include medical, learning, or psychiatric evaluations.
-All documentation provided to Office of Student Accessibility Services will remain strictly confidential.
-No information,

-- except as provided by law, will be released to anyone, including parents without the student's written consent. - G. Employment Records of students who are CFK employees but whose employment is not related to their academic status and not a part of student financial aid are maintained by the Office of Talent Acquisition, Development and Accountability, but are not directly affected by the provision of these guidelines.
+All documentation provided to the Office of Student Success Services will remain strictly confidential.
+No information, except as provided by law, will be released to anyone, including parents, without the student's written consent. - F. Employment Records of students who are CFK employees but whose employment is not related to their academic status and not a part of student financial aid are maintained by the Office of Talent Acquisition, Development and Accountability, but are not directly affected by the provision of these guidelines.